greytyler/crime-analysis/README.md

 # crime-analysis
-Crime data analysis with python and exce
+Crime data analysis with python, sql and exce